le717/PatchIt/README.md

 If you would like to contribute to the development of **PatchIt!**, please be sure to read [*CONTRIBUTING.md*](Documentation/CONTRIBUTING.md)

-The current Travis CI build for the `rewrite` is:
+The current Travis build for the current branch is:

 [![Build Status](https://travis-ci.org/le717/PatchIt.png)](https://travis-ci.org/le717/PatchIt)

 (If the build status reports failed, that is incorrect.
-There is code Travis CI does not support (namely shell colors), thus declaring fail. ;))
+There is code Travis does not support (namely shell colors), thus declaring fail.)

 Downloads
 ---------